Simulation Walkthrough

 • Shaded bands: 90% of simulated subjects fall within this range

-• Lines: Population mean for each dose
+• Lines: Population median for each dose

 This is the typical format for simulation results in clinical pharmacology reports.